liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed method `getEntries` from `DL`, `DLImpl` and `DLUtil`
+### Removed Method getEntries from DL, DLImpl, and DLUtil Classes
 - **Date:** 2015-Jun-10
 - **JIRA Ticket:** LPS-56247

 #### What changed?

-The method `getEntries` was removed from `DL`, `DLImpl` and `DLUtil`.
+The method `getEntries` was removed from the `DL`, `DLImpl`, and `DLUtil` classes.

 #### Who is affected?

-Any caller of the `getEntries` method will be affected.
+This affects any caller of the `getEntries` method.

 #### How should I update my code?

 You may use the `SearchResultUtil` class to process the search results.
-Note that this class is not completely equivalent; if you need exactly the same behavior as the removed method, you will need to add use some custom code.
+Note that this class is not completely equivalent; if you need exactly the same behavior as the removed method, you will need to add custom code.

 #### Why was this change made?

-That method was no longer used, and contained hardcoded references to classes that will be moved into OSGi bundles.
+The `getEntries` method was no longer used, and contained hardcoded references to classes that will be moved into OSGi bundles.

 ---------------------------------------
 ### Removed WikiUtil.getEntries method